 - Con: You’ll also do a lot of planning and work!

 At the end of the day, the choice that is right for you really depends on what you want out of the experience.
 If you’re invested in bringing Baby on a trip and you suspect that you’re up to the task, then it’s totally worth it to start planning one.
-But if you don’t like the idea of going on a vacation where you’ll end up focusing your attention on Baby more often than you focus your camera, you might want to wait a little bit longer to introduce him to the vacation experience.
+But if you don’t like the idea of going on a vacation where you’ll end up focusing your attention on Baby more often than you focus your camera, you might want to wait a little bit longer to introduce them to the vacation experience.

-Even if Baby does enjoy a trip, he probably won&;t retain much of what’s going on.
-So if you are set on traveling somewhere with him, make sure you consider your own feelings as well.
+Even if Baby does enjoy a trip, they probably won&;t retain much of what’s going on.
+So if you are set on traveling somewhere with them, make sure you consider your own feelings as well.
 There’s plenty of time for Disney World in the years to come, so if it’s not exactly the destination of your dreams, don’t force it.
 Baby will probably have just as much fun on a brewery tour or at a musuem.